-In our Letter and Sounds sessions the children will be thinking about voice sounds.
-We will be encouraging them to listen and make a variety of sounds just using their voice.
-You could help by asking your child to make quiet, loud, fast, slow sounds when they are talking or singing.
-You could also encourage them to make different sounds with their voices – loud, quiet, fast, slow, angry, posh etc.
+In our Letter and Sounds sessions the children will be thinking about body and voice sounds.
+We will be encouraging them to listen and identify different sounds.
+You could help by asking your child to make sounds using different parts of their body – clapping, stamping, tapping etc. You could also encourage them to make different sounds with their voices – loud, quiet, fast, slow, angry, posh etc.

-As the cold weather continues lots of children are coming to school wearing hats, scarves and gloves.
-Could we please remind you to name these items.
+With the cold weather upon us lots of children are coming to school wearing hats, scarves and gloves.
+Could we please request that you name these items?
 Also in order to encourage independence children tend to find it a lot easier to put on a pair of mittens rather than gloves.

 I hope you find this information useful and if there are any further questions please do not hesitate to contact me on Tapestry or for more confidential matters via telephone.

 Thank you for your continuing support